Ruckersville, Georgia

 Ruckersville is an unincorporated community in Elbert County, Georgia.

 History

-Ruckersville was founded in the 1773, and named after Ruckersville, Virginia.
+Ruckersville was founded in northeastern Georgia in 1773, and named after Ruckersville, Virginia.
 The pioneering Rucker family maintained the Rucker House at the site, which still stands today.
+The White family, also from the Ruckersville region in then Orange County, Virginia, migrated five miles south of the new town, east of Elberton on the Calhoun Falls Highway, to Farm Hill, a plantation and the birthplace of Corra Mae White Harris, the journalist and author.